tigerbeetle/tigerbeetle/docs/design/data-modeling.md

 - Equity in the Operator's Business
 - Operator's Income

-To limit the balance for this type of account, use [`flags.debits_must_not_exceed_credits`](../reference/accounts.md#flagsdebits_must_not_exceed_credits).
+To enforce a positive (non-negative) credit balance, use [`flags.debits_must_not_exceed_credits`](../reference/accounts.md#flagsdebits_must_not_exceed_credits).
 For example, a customer account that is represented as an Operator's Liability would use this flag to ensure that the balance cannot go negative.